justvinny/pass-vault-kotlin-android/README.md

 # Pass Vault
 Rewriting [Pass Vault Java Android](https://github.com/justvinny/pass-vault-java-android) to Kotlin, incorporate modern Android features, and use recommended MVVM architecture.

-I orginally made this application to store all my passwords using my Android phone as I got sick of getting locked out of important services such as StudyLink due to the increasing need of using unique and complex passwords.
+I originally made this application to store all my passwords using my Android phone as I got sick of getting locked out of important services such as StudyLink due to the increasing need of using unique and complex passwords.

-My main goal is to release an MVP to the playstore once everything in [In-Progress](#in-progress) is completed.
+My main goal is to release an MVP to the PlayStore once everything in [In-Progress](#in-progress) is completed.

 ## Features
 ### Finished